Selecting Hyperparameters for Tree-Boosting: The importance of individual hyperparameters

 \section{The importance of individual hyperparameters}

 In the following, we try to understand whether some hyperparameters are more important than others for the prediction accuracy of tree-boosting.
 This is motivated by the observation that some empirical studies in various applied fields only tune a few hyperparameters while fixing others at default values.
 For this, we create a ``meta" data set consisting of all hyperparameter combinations and validation losses in all trials done for all data sets and methods in the above reported experiments when including both the maximal number of leaves and the maximal tree depth in the search space and using early stopping for the number of boosting iterations.
-We then analyze how the validation loss depends on the hyperparameters.
-To this end, the validation loss is considered as the response variable and the corresponding hyperparameters are the predictor variables in a tree-boosting regression model.
-Specifically, we fit a mixed-effects tree-boosting model \citep{sigrist2024} with data set specific grouped random effects to this meta data set.
+Note that the hyperparameters are the predictor variables and the validation loss is the response variable in this data set.
+We then analyze how the validation loss depends on the hyperparameters using a tree-boosting regression model.
+To account for heterogeneity across data sets, we fit a mixed-effects tree-boosting model \citep{sigrist2024} with data set specific grouped random effects to this meta data set.
+Concretely, we include a data-set-level grouped random intercept, so that differences in the baseline validation loss across tasks are modeled separately from the fixed effects of the hyperparameters.
 We apply the SMAC method to find the hyperparameters using an $80/20$ train-test split and the ``maximal number of leaves" search space option described in Section \ref{search_spaces} and early stopping for choosing the number of boosting iterations in this meta analysis.
+To quantify the importance of the different hyperparameters, we use SHAP values \citep{lundberg2017unified} computed from the tree-boosting model trained on this meta data set, where the validation loss is the response variable and the trial hyperparameters are predictor variables.
+Because the mixed-effects model uses data-set-level random intercepts, the resulting SHAP analysis should be interpreted as summarizing average hyperparameter effects across tasks rather than task-specific importance profiles.
+This approach is similar in spirit to the functional ANOVA method of \citet{hutter2014efficient}, but uses SHAP values rather than a variance decomposition, thereby providing local additive attributions that can be aggregated to quantify global hyperparameter importance.
+A potential limitation of this meta-analysis is that the pooled trial data are not sampled uniformly from the full hyperparameter search space: adaptive optimizers evaluate configurations depending on previous validation results.
+Consequently, the SHAP values describe hyperparameter importance for the configurations explored in our benchmark, but they should not be interpreted as importance measures for an idealized uniform exploration of the entire search space.